Dream Scene (song): Recording

 "Dream Scene" is a composite of recorded segments using Western and Indian sounds that Harrison edited together.
 He began recording "Swordfencing" – a short piece that formed part of "Dream Scene" – on 22 November 1967.
 Following the completion of his work on the Beatles' Magical Mystery Tour, this session marked the start of recording for the Wonderwall soundtrack and took place at EMI Studios (now Abbey Road Studios) in London.
 Using a tabla player and flautists Richard Adeney and Jack Ellory, Harrison taped four takes of "Swordfencing", in addition to working on pieces titled "India", "Backwards Tabla" and "Backwards Tones".
 The following day, he recorded a further twelve takes, with a line-up comprising two oboe players, a trumpeter and two flautists.
 John Barham, who contributed to much of the Western music used in the soundtrack, wrote the arrangement for flutes, oboes and trumpet.

 Barham also played piano and flugelhorn on "Dream Scene".
 Tommy Reilly played chromatic harmonica, having originally been invited to contribute to the country-and-western piece "Cowboy Music".
 In author Simon Leng's description, the London recordings for Wonderwall engendered a spirit of improvisation and spontaneity among Harrison's fellow musicians, which "let the music 'create itself'" from his ideas.
 Among the participants were avant-garde designers the Fool – Simon Posthuma, Marijke Koger and Josje Leeger – who had created the psychedelic-themed sets for Massot's film.
 According to musicologist Walter Everett, the Fool played woodwind instruments on "Dream Scene".

 Other sounds and instrumentation on the Western portions of the track include drums, electric guitar, sound effects, backwards tape loops, and Mellotron.
 The Eastern sounds include hand drums, sitar and singing, the last of which Harrison sourced from a recording in EMI's tape library at Abbey Road.
 While author Bruce Spizer writes that the Indian musicians may well have included Aashish Khan and percussionist Mahapurush Misra, both of whom contributed to the Wonderwall soundtrack in London in December 1967, Harrison recorded most of the Indian music for the film in Bombay.
-The latter sessions took place at HMV Studios between 9 and 13 January 1968.
+The latter sessions took place at His Master's Voice's studios between 9 and 13 January 1968.

 Harrison completed the soundtrack in London over the remainder of January, after which he and Ken Scott mixed the recordings.
 During this last process, Harrison edited "Swordfencing" into the piece on 11 February and overdubbed further sound effects.
 At 5:27 in length, "Dream Scene" was the longest selection included on the album that Harrison culled from the film's music soundtrack, Wonderwall Music.